 CPM (Critical Path Method) and PERT(Project Evaluation and Review Technique) are the most commonly used and accurate techniques of project scheduling.

-Following are the simple steps which can be followed to make an effective project-scheduling template using excel,
+Following are the simple steps that can be followed to make an effective project-scheduling template using excel,

 - Define project activities using WBS and Deliverable Diagram.